 - Campaigns (marketing graphics)

 You may or may not have all of these different elements depending on the size of the project you’re working on.
-For example, a lead magnet or tripwire product wouldn’t require it’s own logo but a signature course would!
+For example, a lead magnet or tripwire product wouldn’t require its own logo, but a signature course might.

 You’ll want to make sure any image or clipart you use in your product can be used in products to sell (unless you’re creating a freebie).
 Commercial free or extended license clipart can be found on sites like Creative Market, Design Bundles, and Envato Elements.